Connor Wong Player Props: Red Sox vs. White Sox

 Connor Wong At The Plate

-- He has scored in 23 games this season, with multiple runs six times.
+- He has scored in 43.4% of his games this year, with more than one run scored in 11.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.